Presidency of Raúl Leoni: Environment

 In 1967, the Caño Mánamo (a distributary of the Orinoco River) was closed as part of an infrastructure project by the Venezuelan Corporation of Guayana (CVG).
 According to Monsonyi and Jackson (1990), this led to the "complete ecological destruction of the western Delta: water stagnation and salinization, the decline of local flora and fauna, the disintegration of numerous agricultural communities (both Creole and Indigenous)", and the "death by hunger, thirst, and disease of thousands (possibly around 3,000) Warao Indigenous people".

 Human Rights

 During the counterinsurgency campaign against guerrilla movements, numerous arrests were made of insurgents, civilians, and politicians accused of collaboration.
 Reports emerged of procedural delays and modifications to the Penal Code to increase penalties for sedition-related crimes.
 Several media outlets faced censorship, including the newspapers El Clarín and La Extra, the magazine Venezuela Gráfica, and outlets linked to the Cadena Capriles.

-Enforced disappearances
+Forced disappearances

-According to Revista SIC, Venezuela experienced "the highest number of enforced disappearances by police or military forces in the continent during the 1960s."
+According to Revista SIC, Venezuela experienced "the highest number of forced disappearances by police or military forces in the continent during the 1960s."

 Under Raúl Leoni's presidency, the parliamentary group Vanguardia Popular Nacionalista (VPN), including deputies José Vicente Rangel, Luis Miquilena and José Herrera Oropeza, denounced extrajudicial executions and clandestine detention centers where detainees were allegedly tortured, killed, and their remains concealed.